• g2 badge

 • Visitors click the link in the notification and go to a product page

-This is how promoting new products with onsite notifications looks like (courtesy: Asphalte, one of the most successful fashion brands in France).
-The visitor clicks the “bell,” browses the feed, and chooses a product to check out:
+This is how promoting new products with onsite feed looks in practice, courtesy of Asphalte, one of the most successful fashion brands in France.
+The visitor clicks the bell, browses the feed, and chooses a product to check out:

 notifications for apparel marketing

-The benefits of product promotion with onsite notifications:
+The benefits of product promotion with the onsite feed:

 • Clean homepage